OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-70-en.md

 Welcome to XiangShan biweekly column, this is the 70th issue of our biweekly column.
 Through this column, we will regularly introduce the progress of XiangShan, hoping to learn and improve together with you.

+Recently, various teams working on Kunminghu have continued to advance optimizations in area, timing, and power consumption.
+In addition, the frontend fixed the Call/Ret condition judgment in RAS during redirection, the backend fixed incorrect `fflags` generation in unordered vector reduction sum operations, and the memory and cache subsystem fixed multiple bugs related to cbo instructions, including flushing, exception handling, and violation checks.
+This update also includes the latest performance improvements of the Kunminghu architecture.

 <!-- more -->
 ## Recent developments